The Narrative of John Smith: Plot

 Looking for something to debate, Smith asks the Doctor about the ideal conditions for human life and if eternal life can be attained.
 This leads into his thoughts about evolution leaving the human race hairless and toothless, eventually becoming demigods.
 Smith briefly mourns the present plagued condition of humanity, grieving and dying.
 The Major enters, suited for war claiming able-bodiedness at age sixty, ready to fight the Russians advancing towards China, at which the narrator is greatly alarmed and internally states the Major's uncharacteristic over eagerness for war.
-Smith reflects on medicinal goal of lengthening human life compared to war, slaying for the greater good, and which is true philanthropy.
+Smith reflects on the medicinal goal of lengthening human life compared to war, slaying for the greater good, and which is true philanthropy.

 Without prior notice, Miss Oliver visits Smith, revealing her knowledge of his commission through Mrs. Rundle and thanking him.
 Showing him the drawings, he approves cordially, though he detests them.
-She notes that his room is decorated with masterpieces, to which he responds that he is speculating her impending fame.
-He requests another picture, but she declines on grounds of her wedding the next month.
+She notes that his room is decorated with masterpieces, to which he responds that he is speculating about her impending fame.
+He requests another picture, but she declines on the grounds of her wedding the next month.
 Upon her departure, Smith considers marriage “the great female destiny—to become the supplement of a man”.
 His thoughts continue onto Britain's political standing among the nations of the world, the unpredictability of literary success, and the creation of man.
 A curate visits, listening to Smith's opinions about Jesus Christ, Creation, and organized religion, questioning if he is a “dissenter”, then determining that he is a prideful infidel, leaving insulted.

 The final chapter is of Smith and the doctor discussing disease as a battle; the doctor pronounces Smith's victory.
 They begin to discuss leucocytes in the bloodstream when the manuscript ends.